Vindexus/DungeonWorld/classes/medium.md

 # Medium
-When you are possessed by a phantasm, or peer through the veil and converse with a spirit, you may consider the Medium a compendium class that is open to you.
-The next time you level up instead of taking a move from your class, you may add the Medium compendium class to your character and take its starting moves.
+When you are possessed by a spirit, or converse with one at length, you may consider the Medium a compendium class that is open to you.
+The next time you level up instead of taking a move from your class, you may take the Medium starting moves.

 ## Starting Moves
-The Medium starts with these moves.

 ### Seance
-When you take an hour to perform a ritual and open your body up to a spirit you have an affinity with, name the type of spirit that is entering your body.
-When you do so any spirit currently in your body vacates before the new one enters you.
-Your instability resets to 0.
+When you take an hour to perform a seance ritual, you invite a spirit to inhabit your body.
+Choose a spirit from Spiritual Affinity you have affinity with and set your instability to 0.
+The spirit will leave your body after a day or so, or if you seance again.

 ### Spiritual Affinity
-Your ability to seance is attuned to spirits of a certain nature.
-Choose two spirit types from the list below, and choose a new one each time you level up.
+Your ability to seance is limited to spirits who you have an affinity with, choose two.
+Whenever you are possessed by a new type of spirit, or spend time speaking with one, you may check it off.

 - [ ] **Guardian**
 Domain: protection and defense